Annie Ki Ayegi Baraat: Synopsis

-After marriage, Takka and Sukki plan their honeymoon trip while Rabia's sister Arfa arrives to Pakistan with her daughter Annie.
+After marriage, Takka and Sukki plan their honeymoon trip while Rabia's sister Arfa arrives in Pakistan with her daughter Annie.
 In efforts to find a suitable groom for Annie, the whole family gathers together.
 Uninterested in marriage, Annie takes up a job on a film set where she meets Meekal.
-On the other hand, inside Chaudary's household Saima is preparing for her boutique launch in Karachi while Chaudary Sahab is concerned as her sister Farry along with her son Bobby D arrives from abroad.
+On the other hand, inside Chaudary's household ,Saima is preparing for her boutique launch in Karachi ,while Chaudary Sahab is concerned as her sister Farry along with her son Bobby D arrives from abroad.

 In efforts to get her son married to Annie, Farry sends a marriage proposal while Annie is left to make a choice between Meekal and Bobby.
-As family waits for Annie's decision, differences between Azar and Sila arises due to corporate jealousy.
+As family waits for Annie's decision, differences between Azar and Sila arise due to corporate jealousy.
 Unable to wrap her head around Vicky's plan of moving abroad, Saima Chaudary decides to stop him however Sila's friend Laila is confused between her fiancé Adeel and Vicky.

 As wedding preparations of two couples are underway, an unexpected love story starts which leaves the families divided.
 In this comedy of errors, will everyone find their happy endings?